standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 $ `node . ../shr-spec/spec -c ig-mcode/ig-mcode-r4-config.json -l error`

 * `node` is the command that starts the SHR-CLI application.
 * The dot `.` represents the current directory in Windows and macOS.
-In this example, the tooling directory is the current working directory.
+In this example, the _tooling directory_ is the current _working directory_.
-* `../shr-spec/spec` represents the location of the _specification_ directory.
+* `../shr-spec/spec` represents the location of the _specification directory_.
 The double dot `..` represents the directory above the current _working directory_ in Windows and macOS.
 In this case, `/shr-spec` is parallel to the _tooling directory_, and `/spec` is one level below that.
 * `-c ig-mcode/ig-mcode-r4-config.json` directs the execution engine to the Configuration file.
-Note that the Configuration file location is relative to the _specification_ directory, implying the full path to the configuration is `../shr-spec/spec/ig-mcode/ig-mcode-r4-config.json`
+Note that the Configuration file location is relative to the _specification directory_, implying the full path to the configuration is `../shr-spec/spec/ig-mcode/ig-mcode-r4-config.json`
 * `-l error` is an option that sets tells the system to suppress any messages that don't rise to the level of an `error`.
 This reduces the amount of output to the console window.

 >**Note:** SHR-CLI will abort if the `--clean`(`-n`) option is selected and the output folder is locked by another application (e.g., the folder is open in File Explorer).